How Companies Can Benefit from Flexible Legal Talent in Asia.

 Flexible Legal Talent in Asia

 A new method of delivery of legal services has been gaining ground in global financial capitals around the world – including in Asia.
-Called “NewLaw” by legal industry analysts, the business model utilises flexible talent, fixed fees, advanced technology and an asset-light corporate business model to provide lower cost legal talent to a full spectrum including general counsels of large corporates and banks, as well as founders of startups and SME’s to law firm partners.
+Called “NewLaw” by legal industry analysts, the business model utilises flexible legal talent and a diverse legal workforce, fixed fees, advanced technology, and an asset-light corporate business model to provide lower cost legal talent to a full spectrum including general counsels of large corporates and banks, as well as founders of startups and SME’s to law firm partners.

 Understood more expansively, NewLaw is — according to Ottawa-based legal management consultant Jordan Furlong: “Any model, process, or tool that represents a significantly different approach to the creation or provision of legal services than what the legal profession traditionally has employed.”
-This definition would include startups which provide standardised legal documents to smaller business – some of which also operate in Asia.
+This definition would include startups which provide standardised legal documents to smaller businesses, contributing to a more flexible legal talent pool and reshaping the legal workforce.
+Some of these innovations in NewLaw also operate in Asia.

 And as Ilina Rejeva of European legal startup LegalTrek explained in a recent article: “NewLaw is here to stay and is expanding fast”.
 Importantly too, a number of large international law firms in Asia have also developed NewLaw initiatives in an attempt to compete.
-But where did this all begin?
+But where did this all begin in the context of the evolving legal workforce and the demand for legal talent?

 Global economic conditions & LegalTech help power the growth of NewLaw

 According to a recent article in The Legal 500 by Catherine Wycherley — the global financial crisis saw many multinational companies focus on Asia-Pacific markets to fuel growth.
 Hong Kong, Singapore and China, among others in the region, have become engines of growth for global businesses as a result of domestic economic activity and foreign investment flows.
-This influx of multinationals resulted in an increase in foreign law firms competing for work and the rise of technology-driven alternative legal services including NewLaw and legal startups.
+This influx of multinationals resulted in an increase in foreign law firms competing for work and the rise of technology-driven alternative legal services including NewLaw and legal startups, which have contributed to the evolution of the legal workforce in the industry.

-For now, general counsel’s and others looking for innovation in legal services can avail themselves of NewLaw providers based in the Asia Pacific region.
-Australia and Singapore are leading the way for a more liberalised legal market showing innovative initiative to support growth in legal entrepreneurship.
+For now, general counsel’s and others looking for innovation in legal services can avail themselves of NewLaw providers based in the Asia Pacific region, offering flexible legal talent to meet diverse needs.
+Australia and Singapore are leading the way for a more liberalised legal market showing innovative initiative to support growth in legal entrepreneurship and the development of a robust legal workforce.
 However, the liberalisation of other legal markets in Asia is not accelerating at the same speed as that of North America and Europe.

 NewLaw in Asia: Less well known than in North America and Europe

-Veronica Lai, general counsel and company secretary at Singapore-based info-comms company StarHub, may reflect the general consensus among most general counsel in Asia when she told The Legal 500 that she sees some traction for NewLaw, but not a “wholesale disruption” of the market.
-She predicted that there would be a continued openness to the model as long as quality of service was maintained.
+Veronica Lai, general counsel and company secretary at Singapore-based info-comms company StarHub, may reflect the general consensus among most general counsel in Asia when she told The Legal 500 that she sees some traction for NewLaw and flexible legal talent, but not a “wholesale disruption” of the legal workforce.
+She predicted that there would be a continued openness to the model as long as quality of service was maintained, highlighting the importance of legal talent in the industry.

 NewLaw’s growth provides business with more options

 Chin says the NewLaw model has reached a “tipping point”, where its permanence in the legal landscape is assured.
-He cited the flurry of activity by NewLaw firms merging to create international reach and traditional large law firms emulating NewLaw in increasing numbers — as further evidence of a permanently changed market.
+He cited the flurry of activity by NewLaw firms merging to create international reach and traditional large law firms emulating NewLaw in increasing numbers — as further evidence of a permanently changed market and legal workforce.

 There is choice for buying quality legal services in Asia-Pacific